-- They are very large compared to Utah’s native tree squirrels, ranging from 18 to 28 inches in length (including their tail).
+- They are very large compared to our native tree squirrels, ranging from 18 to 28 inches in total length (including the tail).

-- They usually have grizzled gray-and-orange backs and undersides that range from pale to bright orange.
+- They have grizzled gray-and-orange backs and undersides that range from pale yellow to bright orange.

-- Their tails are very bushy and very long – almost as long as their body.
+- Their tails are very bushy, bright orange, and very long – almost as long as their body.

 - They are highly adapted to living in trees.
 When startled, they will escape by climbing.